Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/about.md

 the supervision of Gianluca Violante and Mark Gertler in May 2014.

-Starting in July 2022, I will be a senior economist at the Division of International Finance at the Federal Reserve Board of Governors.
+Starting in July 2022, I will be a senior economist at the Division of International Finance at the Federal Reserve Board.

 My research interests are in macroeconomics and labor economics.